 - From Pragmatic Marketing, an article about some other common missteps in scheduling and launching projects. https://pragmaticmarketing.com/resources/articles/10-common-project-management-mistakes

-- How to Measure Product Launch Success. https://community.uservoice.com/blog/measure-product-launch-success/
+- How to measure product launch success. https://community.uservoice.com/blog/measure-product-launch-success/

-- How would you measure the success or failure of a product feature? https://medium.com/stellarpeers/how-would-you-measure-the-success-or-failure-of-a-product-feature-24f9d0b6f9e7
+- And another one on how to measure the success or failure of a product feature? https://medium.com/stellarpeers/how-would-you-measure-the-success-or-failure-of-a-product-feature-24f9d0b6f9e7

 5. Wrap it up